Detail from #ronaldlockett “Traps,” 1988. @afamuseum (at American Folk Art Museum)

-I’m in New York these days, having closed Chivaree Gallery in 2015.
-But I’m excited to announce that one of the most acclaimed and accomplished artists I represented, Brian Fireman, is having a solo exhibition in the Highlands-Cashiers area this summer.
+One of the most acclaimed and accomplished artists I represented at Chivaree, Brian Fireman, is having a solo exhibition in the Highlands-Cashiers area this summer.
 The show will take place in the Atrium gallery of the Bascom Center for the Visual Arts July 2- August 27.
 Brian is hosting a reception on July 5 at 3 pm.
 There will be a number of stunning pieces on display and for sale, including a complete dining set, different chairs, console tables and wall shelves.

-Brian has already introduced a number of new designs this year, including the Lark console, Jessamine rocking chair, and Cumberland cabinet (all pictured here).
+Brian has introduced a number of new designs this year, including the Lark console, Jessamine rocking chair, and Cumberland cabinet.
 The magazine Wood Planet Korea recently featured Brian Fireman Design furniture.
 Read the full article here.

-You can see Brian’s work this summer in these other nearby shows:
+You can see Brian’s work this summer in these additional western NC shows:

 • “Grovewood Rocks,” a group show at Grovewood Gallery at the Grove Park Inn, Asheville, May 13 – August 29th.